gschmutz/stream-processing-workshop/08-iot-data-ingestion-over-mqtt/README.md

 For viewing the messages in MQTT, we need something similar to the `kafkacat` and `kafka-console-consumer` utilities.
 There are multiple options avaiable.

-In this workshop we will present two alternaive options for consuming from MQTT
+In this workshop we will present two alternative options for consuming from MQTT

  * use dockerized MQTT client in the terminal
  * use browser-based HiveMQ Web UI

-Additionally, you can also use [MQTT.fx](https://mqttfx.jensd.de/), a rich-client MQTT Client written in Java, which can be installed on your local Windows or Mac client.
+Alternatively you can also use the [MQTT.fx](https://mqttfx.jensd.de/) or the [MQTT Explorer](https://mqtt-explorer.com/) applications to browse for the messages on the MQTT broker.
+They are both available for installation on Mac or Windows.

 ### Using dockerized MQTT Client